gareth-smyth/journey_walker_web/README.md

 # JourneyWalkerWeb
 Utilises the journey_walker gem to create web based journeys

+## Status
+See the specs and the example for what is possible - consider it alpha at the minute.

 ## Installation

 Add this line to your application's Gemfile: